-Lemon oil is indeed one of the most “essential” oils to have on hand, as it can used for so many purposes, from a natural teeth whitener, household cleaner and laundry freshener, to a mood booster and nausea reliever.
-You are covering a lot of ground with this one bottle of essential oils!
+Lemon oil is indeed one of the most “essential” oils to have on hand.
+It can used for so many purposes, from a natural teeth whitener to household cleaner, laundry freshener, mood booster and nausea reliever.

 What Is Lemon Essential Oil?

-Lemon essential oil comes from cold-pressing the lemon peel and not the inner fruit.
-The peel is actually the most nutrient-dense portion of the lemon because of its fat soluble phytonutrients.
-Lemon essential oil is composed of many natural compounds, including terpenes, sesquiterpenes, aldehydes, alcohols, esters and sterols.
-(2)
+Lemon essential oil comes from cold-pressing the lemon peel, not the inner fruit.
+The peel is actually the most nutrient-dense portion of the lemon because of its fat-soluble phytonutrients.

 Lemons and lemon oil are popular because of their refreshing scent and invigorating, purifying and cleaning properties.
-Research shows that lemon oil contains powerful antioxidants and helps to reduce inflammation, fight bacteria and fungi, boost energy levels and ease digestion.
+Research shows that lemon oil contains powerful antioxidants and helps reduce inflammation, fight bacteria and fungi, boost energy levels, and ease digestion.